This add-on lets you toggle facets (and other elements) based on certain conditions.

 $('.facetwp-facet-categories, .facetwp-facet-brand').closest('.widget')

-To target all empty facets, use $EMPTY in the custom selector input box:
+To target all empty facets (facets with no visible choices), use $EMPTY in the custom selector input box:

 How to use custom fUtil code?